aerospike/kubernetes-operator/docs/Connect-to-the-Aerospike-cluster.md

 ### With a Client

-To use a client from outside the Kubernetes network using external IPs set the following for the client policy using appropriate client API.
+To use a client from outside the Kubernetes network using external IPs, set the following for the client policy using appropriate client API.

 ```yaml
 host: 34.70.193.192